geneontology/geneontology.github.io/_docs/tools-overview.md

 ### Ontology and standard GO Annotations

-[AmiGO](http://amigo.geneontology.org/){:target="blank"} can be used to search both the GO ontology, the GO annotations and details about Gene Products described in our Knowledgebase.
+[AmiGO](http://amigo.geneontology.org/){:target="blank"} can be used to search the GO ontology, GO annotations, and details about Gene Products described in our knowledgebase.

-Powered by the [Solr search engine](http://lucene.apache.org/solr/){:target="blank"}, [AmiGO](http://amigo.geneontology.org/){:target="blank"} allows for advanced faceted search to refine your query, by restricting for instance to a specific species, a specific [aspect](/docs/ontology-documentation/) (Biological Process, Molecular Function or Cellular Component), a [specific evidence](/docs/guide-go-evidence-codes/) (e.g. only curated annotations), etc.
+Powered by the [Solr search engine](http://lucene.apache.org/solr/){:target="blank"}, [AmiGO](http://amigo.geneontology.org/){:target="blank"} allows for advanced faceted searching.
+You can refine your query by restricting the search to a specific species, a specific [aspect](/docs/ontology-documentation/) (Biological Process, Molecular Function or Cellular Component), a specific [evidence code](/docs/guide-go-evidence-codes/) (e.g. only manually curated annotations), etc.

 ![AmiGO faceted search example](/assets/amigo-faceted-search.jpg)](http://amigo.geneontology.org/amigo/search/annotation){:target="blank"}

 ### GO-CAM

 GO-Causal Activity Models (GO-CAMs) use a defined “grammar” for linking multiple [standard GO annotations](/docs/go-annotations/) into larger models of biological function (such as “pathways”) in a semantically structured manner.
-GO-CAMs are created by expert biocurators from the [GO Consortium](/docs/annotation-contributors/), using the [Noctua Curation Platform](http://noctua.geneontology.org){:target="blank"}.
+GO-CAMs are created by expert biocurators from the [GO Consortium](/docs/annotation-contributors/), using the [Noctua curation platform](http://noctua.geneontology.org){:target="blank"}.

 GO-CAMs can be browsed and searched in the [http://geneontology.org/go-cam](http://geneontology.org/go-cam){:target="blank"} section of this site.
-It is for instance possible to search for all GO-CAMs having a certain GO term, a certain gene or created by a specific curation group or curator.
+GO-CAMs can be searched by GO term, gene, or curation group/curator.

 [![GO-CAM example](/assets/GO-CAM-site-illustration.jpg)](https://geneontology.cloud/browse){:target="blank"}